rust-tutorials/learn-opengl/book-src/basics/000-creating-a-window.md

 # Creating A Window

-So, this part of the tutorial is very library specific, so I won't focus on it too much.
+This part of the tutorial is very library specific, so I won't focus on it too much.
 Basically, we have to open a window, and we also need a GL context to go with that window.
+The details for this depend on what OS and windowing system you're using.
+In my case, `beryllium` is based on SDL2, so we have a nice cross-platform abstraction going for us.

+## Pre-Window Setup

 On most platforms, you have to specify that you'll be using GL _before_ you create the window, so that the window itself can be created with the correct settings to support GL once it's made.

-In our case, first we turn on SDL itself:
+First we turn on SDL itself:

 ```rust
 use beryllium::*;